stronnag/msp_override/README.md

 In this example, a emulated (SITL) IBUS receiver is configured as UART3.
 MSP is configured for UART 1 and 2.
 We use UART1 (`-d tcp://localhost:5760`).
 The SITL is armed (it is "flying" a blackbox log).

-Note that `msp_setoverride` sends channel value `1759` for all channels other than those overridden.
+Note that `msp_setoverride` sends channel value `1759` for all channels other than those overridden, just to make the data obvious.

 ```
 msp_setoverride -d tcp://localhost:5760 14=1234